hashicorp/terraform-provider-aws/website/docs/r/organizations_organization.html.markdown

 ## Import

-The AWS organization can be imported by using the `account_id`, e.g.
+The AWS organization can be imported by using the `id`, e.g.

 ```
-$ terraform import aws_organization.my_org o-1234567
+$ terraform import aws_organizations_organization.my_org o-1234567
 ```